chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-12-29-year-in-review-2022/index.md

 The following week, I tripped and fell while on my morning run.
 Nothing major, but I scraped up my knee and both hands.
 And it tore a hole in my running pants!
 Thanks, uneven side walk tile.
 I have not gone running since then, but soon… That same night, the aforementioned concert event: [Bad Omens](https://youtu.be/Aibxit_PpAg).
 It’s a band I only recently discovered, but I listened to them so much that an opportunity to see them, at walking distance from the apartment, was too good to pass up.
 It was a nice show, great tunes and energy, alas, I was the only person wearing a mask within a ten-mile radius, so you might have guessed it: COVID finally got me.
 My symptoms were not bad and I kept working to keep me busy, though I probably should have taken a day off to play video games.
 Next time…

-{% gallery %}
-{% localimage "covid-test.jpg", "An at-home COVID-19 test showing both the control and the test lines, meaning it is positive." %}
+{% localimage "covid-test.jpg", "An at-home COVID-19 test showing both the control and the test lines, meaning it is positive.", "", { ratio: 1420/700 } %}
-{% endgallery %}

 ### Birthday